thunko/payload/README.md

 `$ kubectl apply -f mysql-deployment.yaml`

 the DB and Table is created when requesting the app.
-No need to create manually.
+No need to create manually. retrieving the environment variables from the DB to the service is also defined in the app [here](https://github.com/thunko/payload/blob/5a33ba7c057d7f6b57420fa67e38869cacaaabe4/payload_dir/configs.py#L6)

 ## Create a deployment